 And If None of These Suggestions Help?
 Make a Game of It

 As I wrote about here, it wasn’t exercising supreme will power that got me started on the path to financial independence.
 It wasn’t reading an inspiring book (or blog) or being unable to pay my bills.
-It wasn’t even hating my job and wanting the freedom to pivot to something I found more meaningful.
+It wasn’t even no longer liking my job.

 Nope, the thing that got me going was a three month no-spend challenge: no new clothes, shoes or purses between Memorial Day and Labor Day of 2016.

 That challenge not only allowed me to pay down my credit cards, it forced me to think long and hard about why I shop.
 Spoiler alert: it wasn’t because I needed more stuff!

 Once the challenge ended, I was able to use what I’d learned to help me stay the course when I decided to pay off all my non-mortgage debt in 16 months.
 And now, those lessons are helping me do what I need to do to retire in my 50s.

 So, if you’ve tried all the other tips above and still struggle, consider making a game of your spending.
 You probably don’t have a lot to lose and may gain everything!

 How Will You Help Yourself Be More Accountable?